cheshire-cat-ai/docs/mkdocs/framework/cat-components/cheshire_cat/white_rabbit.md

 ### Schedule a cron job

-The White Rabbit can also be accessed in hooks to complete generic tasks that are not strictly user-related.
-For example, it can be used to check for updates of plugins every night at 2:00 AM.
-You can pass extra arguments to your scheduled function using the `**kwargs` parameter.
-Please be aware that this is just a basic example.
-Do not use it in production.
+For a more detailed schedule you can leverage the `schedule_cron_job` method, passing a cron-like expression.
+For instance, it can be used to check for plugin updates every night at 2:00 AM.

 ```python
 from cat.mad_hatter.decorators import hook